 One of the first of many Pinterest revelations I had while using this program is that the items I’m pinning should be tailored to my audience… and not to myself.
 This is actually the thing that has held me up and stunted my Pinterest growth for all of these years.
 Everything I pinned to Pinterest was something I personally wanted to remember or do.
 I pinned a lot of avocado and chocolate recipes.
 I occasionally shared some of the things I wrote.
 I’d say I probably pinned one of my own items for every 1,000 items I was pinning.
 Yikes.

-Thanks to the techniques taught in Pinfinite Growth really I quickly revamped how I thought about and used Pinterest so that I think my account is now a better representation of what my blog is about and also contains items my readers might want to see and/or search for on the site, and I’m pinning (and repinning) far more of the posts from my site.
+Thanks to the techniques taught in Pinfinite Growth I quickly revamped how I thought about and used Pinterest so that I think my account is now a better representation of my blog and also contains items my readers might want to see and/or search for on the site, and I’m pinning (and repinning) far more of the posts from my site.